olzzon/live-factory/README.md

 ```

 ### Settings:
-When running Live-factory for the first time, a settings.json file will be created, with all the available options.
+When running Live-factory for the first time, live-factory/settings.json folder and file will be created in your home folder, with all the available options.
 Depening on the setup, it's possible to remove certain types from the allowed lists.
 An example of the settings.json file is placed in: Doc/settings.json